Bronx Zoo: Happy the Elephant

 In 2012, a reporter for the New York Post wrote that she is kept inside all year and in solitary confinement.
 The zoo claims that she and the other two elephants have equal access to outdoor yards, and that the three elephants have limited interactions with each other and extensive interactions with zoo keepers.
 All three animals share the same barn, but Happy lives in separate stalls and yards.
 In late 2018, one of the zoo's other elephants, Maxine, was euthanized due to complications with her liver and kidneys.

 A lawsuit against the Bronx Zoo, stating that Happy was legally "a person with a right to be free", was dismissed in February 2020 by a judge of the Bronx County Supreme Court.
 However, in May 2021, the New York Court of Appeals agreed to hear the appeal, filed on behalf of Happy by the Nonhuman Rights Project.
 In June 2022, the Court of Appeals also ruled in favor of the zoo, saying in a 5–2 decision that the writ of habeas corpus did not apply to nonhuman animals.

+Happy was euthanized in May 2026 at the age of 55, leaving Patty who is 57 years old the zoo's remaining elephant.